 Tips to protect your skin from UVR:

-Apply moisturizers to soothe dry skin, reduce cracking and improve skin texture.
+Apply moisturizers to soothe dry skin, reduce cracking, and improve skin texture.
 Moisturizers only penetrate the outer layers of skin, so soothing dry skin and reducing fine lines after applying moisturizers will be temporary.

-Skin is the biggest organ in your body and the only one constantly exposed to a slew of environmental toxins.19 A diet rich in antioxidants such as carotenoids, tocopherols, and flavonoids, as well as vitamins (A, C, D, and E), essential omega-3-fatty acids, lean proteins, and lactobacilli can provide your skin with the nutrition it needs.
+Skin is the biggest organ in your body and the only one constantly exposed to a slew of environmental toxins.19 A diet rich in antioxidants such as carotenoids, tocopherols, and flavonoids, as well as vitamins (A, C, D, and E), essential omega-3-fatty acids, lean proteins, and lactobacilli, can provide your skin with the nutrition it needs.

 Dietary benefits for healthy skin aging: 19,20

 Antioxidants neutralize skin-damaging free radicals.
-Oxidative stress from pollutants can damage skin and accelerate skin aging.
-Many skin creams contain antioxidants to protect skin from oxidative damage.
+Oxidative stress from pollutants can damage the skin and accelerate skin aging.
+Many skin creams contain antioxidants to protect the skin from oxidative damage.
 Nourish your skin from the inside as well by consuming a diet high in antioxidants and using antioxidant supplements like glutathione if your diet is lacking.

-In addition to consuming a healthy diet, drink plenty of water to ensure your skin is well hydrated.
+In addition to consuming a healthy diet, drink plenty of water to ensure your skin is well-hydrated.
 Water is essential for every chemical reaction in the body.
 It helps with digestion, circulation, supporting body tissues, and protection.
 Drinking plenty of water keeps your skin hydrated, increases blood flow to supply your skin with nutrients, and removes toxins and metabolic waste.

 While we strive to always provide accurate, current, and safe advice in all of our articles and guides, it’s important to stress that they are no substitute for medical advice from a doctor or healthcare provider.
 You should always consult a practicing professional who can diagnose your specific case.
 The content we’ve included in this guide is merely meant to be informational and does not constitute medical advice.